Harshitn1995/Jarvis/docs/README/users.md

 > 🚧
 >
-> How to Define and Pass Custom Attributes to your WebEngage Account
+> How to Define and Pass Custom Attributes to your Jarvis Account
 >
 >
 > ------------------------------------------------------------------------